syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Waterfall-Chart.md

 ## Waterfall Series

-[WaterfallSeries]() clarifies the cumulative effect of set of provided positive and negative values.
+[WaterfallSeries]() clarifies the cumulative effect of a set of provided positive and negative values.
 The series is represented by a rectangle and a connector between the rectangles.
-To render a waterfall chart, create an instance of [WaterfallSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)
+To render a waterfall chart, create an instance of [WaterfallSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)

 The following code illustrates how to use the series in chart.